beast-dev/doc/tutorials/workshop_continuous_diffusion_yfv/workshop_continuous_diffusion_yfv.md

 		...
 	MF170971|Monkey|MinasGerais_SaoRoqueDeMinas|NA|30-01-2017	-20.177911	-46.439305

-After clicking `OK`, select both the `lat` and `long` trait in the left window and click on `create partition from trait...`.
+After clicking `OK`, select both the `lat` and `long` trait in the left window and click on `Create partition from trait...`.
 In the window that pops up, enter a name for this partitions, e.g. 'location':

 {% include image.html file="YFV_screenshot_05_traits_2.png" prefix=root_url caption="" %}